-Doctor of Occupational Therapy Program Mission, Vision & Educational Philosophy
+Occupational Therapy Assistant Program Mission, Vision & Educational Philosophy

-The Methodist University Program in Occupational Therapy will be a leader in occupational therapy education for the development of diverse and critically-thinking practitioners.
-The program will generate compassionate and ethical leaders who will serve their communities and the profession as a bridge between biomedical and sociocultural health through the delivery of authentic, evidence-based use of daily life activities to improve health.
+The MU BSOTA Program will be a leader in occupational therapy assistant professional education for the development of diverse and well-rounded practitioners.
+The program will generate compassionate and ethical practitioners who will serve their communities and the profession as a bridge between biomedical and sociocultural health through the delivery of collaborative, authentic, and evidence-based use of daily life activities and interventions to improve health.
 Through their practice, our graduates will engage, enrich, and empower the lives and communities they serve.

 Occupational therapy, a client-centered health profession that promotes health and wellbeing through the nature of occupations.
 Through evidence-based practice and meaningful activities, occupational therapy practitioners improve the health and wellbeing of anyone regardless of age or health status to participate in everyday life.
 As a profession, we view each person holistically and through assessments, planning, intervention, cooperation, and collaboration, occupational therapy assistants assist individuals learn how to function independently in their homes and within their communities.